SeldonIO/seldon-core/doc/source/analytics/logging.md

 * its own keystore, made up of a key pair and a signed certificate
 * the CA certificate used to sign the key-certificate pair

 The CA certificate needs to be recognised by the broker and can also be used for verifying the broker's certificate.
+It is possible to read more about the different options available on [Confluent documentation](https://docs.confluent.io/platform/current/kafka/authentication_ssl.html) and [librdkafka Configuration](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) page.

 Here is an example on how to define these for a deployment: